edsonaraujobr/proximo/README.md

 ## 📝 License

-This project are is under the MIT license.
 See the [LICENSE](https://github.com/edsonaraujobr/software-ru/blob/main/LICENSE) to get more details.